Maikel Garcia Player Props: Royals vs. Phillies

-The Kansas City Royals, including Maikel Garcia and his .500 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Friday at 7:05 PM ET.
+The Kansas City Royals, including Maikel Garcia and his .475 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Saturday at 6:05 PM ET.

-He had two hits (going 2-for-3 with an RBI) in his last appearance against the Mets.
+In his most recent game he had a one-hit showing (1-for-5) against the Phillies.

 Maikel Garcia Game Info & Props vs. the Phillies